mhilgart/streamwriter/README.md

 installed in minutes via an RPM, or built from source with the dependencies listed below.

+StreamWriter has been used at the 23-ID-B beamline at the Advanced Photon Source (APS) since July 2017 for all Eiger image writing.

 # RPM install

 The RPM is tested with CentOS 7.5.
 To install: